-I knew within 15 minutes that I had made the right decision choosing to do a boat tour of Kenai Fjords National Park.
+I knew within 15 minutes that I had made the right decision choosing to do a boat tour of the Kenai Fjords.
 I have never seen so many marine animals in such quick succession before.

 Perhaps my favourite marine life spot of the day was the pod of orcas we saw near the entrance to one of the fjords that we passed.
 I find orcas such majestic creatures and watching them slowly glide along the coastline was enchanting.
 At one point one of them was coming straight towards our boat before disappearing briefly then reappearing on the other side of us.
 It was pretty special.

 Lunch was a chicken caesar wrap, sun chips and a granola bar.
 Nothing fancy but we weren’t there for the food.

 Leaving the handful of other tour boats behind, we began the journey into Northwestern Fjord.
 This is what I had been waiting for.